• Skip to main content

 Add it to an air-tight freezer container (or two) and freeze for up to 3 months.

-What are some good sides that go well with molé turkey chili?
+Delicious sides that pair well with molé turkey chili?

 "We are a family of cornbread lovers!
 I especially love to play around with the mix-ins and come up with fun new flavor combinations.
 This one for Jalapeno Cheddar Cornbread is one of my family's favorites!